 Forced borrowing.
 By delaying payment of debt accumulated by the DIP before the case, a significant aspect of a reorganization is the opportunity allowed to a DIP to effectively force unsecured lenders and trade creditors to make an involuntary loan of indeterminate duration to the DIP.

 Reduction of unsecured debt paid.
 The DIP may also reduce the amount of debt owed.
 However, the ability to reduce debt is constrained by the restrictions of the Bankruptcy Code, in particular the “absolute priority rule.”
 Subject to limited exceptions, the debt reduction rules generally prevent existing owners from retaining their ownership of the DIP unless creditors are paid in full, or voluntarily accept payment of less than the full amount owed.
-An exception to these general debt reduction rules is created by the Small Business Reorganization Act of 2019 (the “SBRA”) which applies to businesses having noncontingent, liquidated, secured and unsecured debt of less than $2,725,625 (increased to $7,500,000 through March 27, 2021 by the Coronavirus Aid, Relief and Economic Security Act).
+An exception to these general debt reduction rules is created by the Small Business Reorganization Act of 2019 (the “SBRA”) which applies to businesses having noncontingent, liquidated, secured, and unsecured debt of less than $2,725,625 (increased to $7,500,000 through March 27, 2021, by the Coronavirus Aid, Relief and Economic Security Act).
 Where applicable, the SBRA:

-- eliminates the absolute priority rule for cases to which the SBRA is applicable; and
+- Eliminates the absolute priority rule for cases to which the SBRA is applicable; and

-- includes a provision allowing a plan to be approved over an unsecured creditor's objection by payment of all projected disposable income received during the plan to payments for a period of 3-5 years.
+- Includes a provision allowing a plan to be approved over an unsecured creditor's objection by payment of all projected disposable income received during the plan to payments for a period of 3-5 years.

 Adjustment of the debt on financed equipment.
 A DIP can ask the court to revalue equipment purchased on credit, and then restructure the DIP's payments based on the new value.
-The secured creditor's claim on the equipment continues at the new value, and must be paid according to a new payment schedule based on that value, but the difference between the equipment's original contract value and the redetermined value becomes an unsecured claim, and will generally receive the same treatment as other unsecured claims.
+The secured creditor's claim on the equipment continues at the new value and must be paid according to a new payment schedule based on that value, but the difference between the equipment's original contract value and the redetermined value becomes an unsecured claim, and will generally receive the same treatment as other unsecured claims.
 However, leases or other partially performed contracts (called “executory contracts”), cannot be similarly adjusted and must be taken as is or rejected.

 Limitation of the costs of non-profitable contracts.
 The DIP can review all contracts which have not been completed, including leases, and determine which still make economic sense, and which do not.
-Thus, if a DIP has an above market lease, or a lease for a location which is no longer profitable, the lease can be rejected.
+Thus, if a DIP has an above-market lease or a lease for a location that is no longer profitable, the lease can be rejected.
 The process of rejection converts the remaining payment obligations on the lease to an unsecured claim in an amount not in excess of the value of one year of lease payments.
 Executory contracts can be similarly rejected with the effect that the non-debtor party to the contract is allowed an unsecured claim having a value equivalent to the damages the non-debtor party would incur if the DIP breached the contract outside of the bankruptcy context.
 Rejection requires court approval if made during the bankruptcy case, or by approval of a plan of reorganization containing such rejection.
 Creditors may object to the DIP's decision, but the court will review a rejection or assumption decision based on whether the action is within the business judgment of the DIP.